HOW FILMING IN VIETNAM FACILITATES YOUR PRODUCTION PROJECT?

 - List of equipment which you bring to Vietnam

 MoFA and/or MoCST will assign at least one film officer (depending on the scale of your production project) to escort your crew during the time of filming in Vietnam.
-And please include his/her salary and expenses of travel, accommodation, and meal into your budget.

 Regarding the film permit fee in Vietnam, it is usually charged on daily basis.
-However, in regards to large-scale production projects (a large number of crew members, number of shooting days, amount of equipment...) it is charged on a package basis.
+However, in regards to large-scale production projects (a large number of crew members, number of shooting days, and amount of equipment...) it is charged on a package basis.

 Before issuing a film permit, MoFA and/or MoCST requests the Department of Immigration under the Ministry of Public Security to process a journalist visa for each member of the crew.
 After processing, the Department of Immigration will issue a letter of journalist visa approval.
 Your Vietnam fixer will send you a copy of the journalist visa approval letter through email.
 You print it out and present it to pick up a visa at the international airport upon arrival in Vietnam.
 The fee for visa stamping is around US$25 per person.
 Please remember to bring a passport-sized photo with you.
 Otherwise, you have to pay US$2 for taking photographs at the airport's visa counter.
 The other way to pick up a visa is at the Vietnam Embassy in your country to avoid queuing for ages at a busy airport.

 The process of applying for a film permit will cover the process of customs clearance of equipment at the airport.
 The film officer will send a list of equipment to airport customs to do temporary importation before you come.
-On arrival day, your fixer in Vietnam and film officer are both at the airport to assist you to do immigration procedure and customs clearance of equipment.
+On arrival day, your fixer in Vietnam and film officer are both at the airport to assist you to do immigration procedures and customs clearance of equipment.

 Please note that if you want to film at National Park or National Relics, you need to apply for an extra film permit.
 It will incur an extra fee and time to arrange it.